 LEADERSHIP, EXCHANGE AND COACHING PROJECT (LEC)

-LEC builds the capacity of leaders in the CAC movement to provide dynamic, purposeful leadership to their organizations.
+LEC is a year-long program that builds the capacity of leaders in the CAC movement to provide dynamic, purposeful leadership to their organizations.
 The LEC vision is to create strong, healthy, effective organizations and partnerships.
 By taking the time for professional growth and development, CAC executives can advance the ultimate success of their organization’s mission.

 MULTIDISCIPLINARY TEAM ACADEMY

-Multidisciplinary Team Academy is a three and a half day training designed to facilitate team development, enhance team skills and team relationships.
+Multidisciplinary Team Academy is a two-day training designed to facilitate team development, enhance team skills and team relationships.
 Teams must have core representation from CAC Director, Child Protective Services, Law Enforcement and Prosecution/DA.

-Team Facilitator Training is a two and a half day training designed to support those tasked with the facilitation of a multidisciplinary team.
+Team Facilitator Training is a five month long program designed to support those tasked with the facilitation of a multidisciplinary team.

 OTHER TRAININGS AVAILABLE BY REQUEST